 Spiritual and emotional support which respects each patient’s individual journey Presence, encouragement and reassurance during times of uncertainty Integrating wellness to the whole person body, mind and spirit Rituals offered (Anointing of the Sick, Communion etc. . .)
 Inspirational resources available upon request Times of prayer, reflection and counsel Understanding and respecting diversity of cultures, ethnic backgrounds and religious traditions Advance Directive and Living Will explanation, discussion and completion Loss, grief and bereavement education and resources Crisis support in times of need Advocating for patient, family and staff needs Referrals to contact a representative from your faith community Ethical guidance supporting difficult decision making processes

-Staff is on campus Monday through Friday.
+Chaplains are available Monday through Friday.
 Speak to your nurse or social worker if you would like to receive a visit from the chaplain.
+We look forward to working with you.